-The table below calculates the data of all products operating at the highest lidar modes, 2048x10 or 1024x20 for Single Return and Low Data Rate profiles and 1024x10 for Dual Return profile and assuming a default azimuth window of 360°.
-Providing a custom azimuth window can further lower data rate.
+The following tables below provide values for packet sizes, packet rates, and data rates for various products and configurations.
+These tables assume a default azimuth window of 360°.
+Providing a custom azimuth window can further lower packet rate and data rate.
 See the Azimuth Window section for details on setting a custom azimuth window.